B3ND1X/air-script/README.md

 ## WHAT IS AIR SCRIPT?

-Air Script is WiFi pwning Swiss Army knife
+Air Script is Wi-Fi pwning Swiss Army knife that also has optional email notifications for when handshakes have been captured.

 Air Script is an automated and automatic way to pwn wifi.